Canon 20D vs Leica TL2

 Studio photographers will appreciate that the Canon 20D (unlike the TL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the 20D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 20D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 20D and TL2 can be found, respectively, in the Canon 20D Manual (free pdf) or the online Leica TL2 Manual.

 So what is the bottom line?
 Is the Canon 20D better than the Leica TL2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.